360.859.9090 | 503.405.4300

 • Small openings where utilities enter the home

-Once you’ve been able to effectively manage your spider infestation and have identified and fixed any of the above the maladies your home may be experiencing, we recommend the regular review of these areas in order to best keep your home pest-free!
+Once you’ve effectively managed your spider infestation and identified and fixed any of the above maladies your home may be experiencing, we recommend regularly reviewing these areas to keep your home pest-free best!

 Still not sure if you’re looking at a spider?